 “Not to mention rude,” Tonk Fah added.

 Vivenna rolled her eyes.
 “Denth, I’m their princess.
-I want to meet with them, comfort them.
+I need to meet with them, comfort them.
 Besides, you yourself said that they were influential.”

 “Their leaders are,” Denth said.
 “And they’d be perfectly happy to meet with you on neutral ground.
 Going into the slums themselves isn’t necessary--the common people, they really aren’t all that important.”